Laser Interferometer Space Antenna: Mission description

 The LISA mission's primary objective is to detect and measure gravitational waves produced by compact binary systems and mergers of supermassive black holes.
 LISA will observe gravitational waves by measuring differential changes in the length of its arms, as sensed by laser interferometry.
 Each of the three LISA spacecraft contains two telescopes, two lasers and two test masses (each a 46 mm, roughly 2 kg, gold-coated cube of gold/platinum), arranged in two optical assemblies pointed at the other two spacecraft.
 These form Michelson-like interferometers, each centred on one of the spacecraft, with the test masses defining the ends of the arms.
 The entire arrangement, which is ten times larger than the orbit of the Moon, will be placed in solar orbit at the same distance from the Sun as the Earth, but trailing the Earth by 20 degrees, and with the orbital planes of the three spacecraft inclined relative to the ecliptic by about 0.33 degree, which results in the plane of the triangular spacecraft formation being tilted 60 degrees from the plane of the ecliptic.
 The mean linear distance between the formation and the Earth will be 50 million kilometres.

 To eliminate non-gravitational forces such as light pressure and solar wind on the test masses, each spacecraft is constructed as a zero-drag satellite.
-The test mass floats free inside, effectively in free-fall, whilst the spacecraft around it absorbs all these local non-gravitational forces.
+The test mass floats free inside, effectively in free-fall, while the spacecraft around it absorbs all these local non-gravitational forces.
 Then, using capacitive sensing to determine the spacecraft's position relative to the mass, very precise thrusters adjust the spacecraft so that it follows, keeping itself centered around the mass.